Dementia Friends at Abbeyfield

 In 2014, the Alzheimer’s Society launched the biggest ever social action movement to change perceptions of dementia, Dementia Friends.
 A Dementia Friend is someone that learns about dementia so they can help their community.
 Dementia Friends help raise awareness and instil understanding so that people living with dementia can continue in the way they want.

-At Abbeyfield, we want all of our residents living with dementia to live the way they want which is why we offer Dementia Friends information sessions to all of our staff, volunteers and residents to help alleviate some of the stigmas attached to dementia and give a better understanding of how we can all help those living with the disease.
+At Abbeyfield, we want all of our residents living with dementia to live the way they want which is why we encourage our staff, volunteers and residents to become a Dementia Friend, to help alleviate some of the stigmas attached to dementia and give a better understanding of how we can all help those living with the disease.

 Throughout the country we have Dementia Friends Champions who facilitate sessions to our staff and volunteers, encouraging them to make a positive difference to people living with dementia in our houses and homes.